pzhaojohnson/RNA2Drawer/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`Base Pair Bond Length`: How long base pair bonds are.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;`Termini Gap Size`: The distance between the 5' and 3' ends of the sequence.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;`Joint Angle Range`: The range of angles bulge and internal loops can have.<br />
-&nbsp;&nbsp;&nbsp;&nbsp;`Branch Angle Range`: The range of angles that the inner stems of a multibranch loop can have.
+&nbsp;&nbsp;&nbsp;&nbsp;`Branch Angle Range`: The range of angles that the child stems of a multibranch loop can have.

 <b>Typically, reducing the</b> `Joint Angle Range` <b>and</b> `Branch Angle Range` <b>helps to resolve base overlaps.</b>